kian99/jaas-documentation/tutorial/role_management.rst

 Now that we know how to manage roles and roles membership let's take a look at how we can grant roles access to resources in JIMM.

+This section assumes the ``model-admin`` role was created and ``alice@canonical.com`` was assigned the role.

-Roles do not currently identical to groups.
-So our ``model-admin`` role will only grant access to specified models.
+Because roles are currently identical to groups, our ``model-admin`` role needs to be assigned access to individual resources.

 Assuming a model `bob@canonical.com/foo` exists, run: